MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 ### Callable arguments

-So far, we've only considered an operation that takes no inputs.
-Suppose we wanted to perform a similar operation, but on multiple qubits---the number of which is provided as an argument.
+So far, this article has only considered an operation that takes no inputs.
+Suppose you wanted to perform a similar operation, but on multiple qubits---the number of which is provided as an argument.
 Such an operation can be written as:

 ```qsharp